 - are currently pregnant

-While BCG is by no means a perfect solution, it has prevented untold misery and death.
+While the BCG vaccine is by no means a perfect solution, it has prevented untold misery and death.
 Used in the right setting, it is an excellent vaccine.